Need to talk? Call 1800 882 436.

 Setting boundaries

-You and the children's parents should what each of you needs so that there are no unwelcome surprises or unmet expectations.
+You and the children's parents should understand what each of you needs so that there are no unwelcome surprises or unmet expectations.

 Support roles of grandparents